OpenNebula/addon-linstor/README.md

 To upgrade the driver, simply run the above installation script again.

+## From 2.x to 3.x

+### Linstor system datastore

+In version 3.x we removed handling context images within Linstor plugin and fallback to the `tm/ssh` implementation.

+This means you have to remove the `CONTEXT_DISK_TYPE` attribute from the Linstor system datastore, as we now use the default FILE type.

+Context images are just read-only ISO files that are recreated everytime the VM is started and there is not much benefit form having them as DRBD resources.

+The plugin will delete old context images on VM delete and undeploy actions.
+If you want to clean up the context images `OpenNebula-vm-context-*` you need to stop and start the VM that is still using it (no reboot).

 ## Configuration
 Please refer the DRBD user guide for configuration and documentation:
 [Linstor User's guide](https://docs.linbit.com/docs/linstor-guide/#ch-opennebula-linstor)